 My dad loves cars.
 Building them, washing them, driving them – you name it, and he can tell you about it.
 Many childhood weekends were spent learning from him, about shiny chrome and bright paint, about looking far into the horizon when on the road (never right in front of you) and about sipes.
 Lots of comments about sipes.
 He first taught me to drive when I was barely in my teens, in the countryside where we had a weekend cottage.
 Straining to reach the pedals, I stalled the car almost immediately.
 At 12, driving was a struggle and an art it seemed I’d never master.

-Of course, comfort came with time (and a few extra inches of height).
-What first seemed a complete impossibility became a necessity and then a deep abiding pleasure, something I looked forward to as a treat above many others.
+Of course, comfort came with time — and a few extra inches of height.
+What first seemed to be an impossibility became a necessity and then a deep abiding pleasure, something I looked forward to as a treat above many others.
 There is happiness, for me, in looping around hairpin curves and testing out the camber of a road, of downshifting at a perfect, precise moment and accelerating at the apex of a turn.
 It’s thus no surprise that I loved driving in Morocco, a country where customary road rules are vaguely optional and the entire country becomes a themepark for a loose game of chicken.

 After my 2-weeks in the country with G Adventures, my friend Damien from Ireland met me to explore some of the places the trip did not.
 We decided to stay in Marrakesh for a few days and then head down to the desert.
 Based on the timetables of buses and our limited days left in the country, we thought renting a car would be the best option.
 Having watched the driving for a few weeks already, I was itching to get behind the wheel and Damien was kind enough to let me do all the driving.